 —

 Tastings are for serious wine enthusiasts and are always private for your party.
 Tours walk through the vineyards learning more about the viticulture on site with the tasting taking place in a very elegant room within their cave.
-The cave is fully WiFi enabled (very fast network).
-Small bites are paired with the wines including delicious chocolate from Napa’s own chocolatier, Annette’s Chocolates.
+Most of their cave is fully WiFi enabled; their network is generally very fast.
+Small bites are paired with the wines including delicious chocolate from Napa’s own chocolatier, Annette’s Chocolates infused with a skosh of one of their wines.
 A library wine is typically also poured with each tasting.

+The Porter Family wines are sold direct to consumer (no distribution).
 While only 10-15 minutes from downtown Napa a visit here feels anything but urban.
 It is quiet and rural, yet so close to downtown, but feels so far away.
-For more information and or to join their Sandpiper Wine Club visit: www.porterfamilyvineyards.com
+For more information, to purchase wine and or to join one of their wine club offering including the appropriately named Paleontologist and Fossil Collector, visit: www.porterfamilyvineyards.com

 Winery/Cave